MontyPan/ZKPushState/README.md

 A ZK add-on for pushState.

+It base on [Ashish's article], but provide a Java wrapper, so you don't need write any JavaScript code.

 ### How to Setup? ###
-* download [ZKPS.jar] and put it in WEB-INF/lib
+* download [ZKPS.jar] and put it in `WEB-INF/lib`
-* add this code block in your WEB-INF/zk.xml
+* add this code block in your `WEB-INF/zk.xml`

 		<listener>
 			<listener-class>org.zkoss.pushState.PushStateDesktopInit</listener-class>